 2D-to-2D Matching: Depending on how corresponding points between two time steps are represented (2D or 3D), different methods must be used to obtain the camera transformation.
 The essential matrix (or fundamental matrix), which represents the epipolar geometry between the two cameras and contains relative pose information, can be recovered from 2D feature matches (2D-to-2D).
-One of the most popular algorithms for estimating the essential or fundamental matrix is the eight-point algorithm [273].
-The five-point algorithm [491] is a minimal solution that only applies to the scenario of calibrated cameras.
-Scaramuzza et al. [578] estimate the essential matrix from monocular images with only one 2D feature correspondence using non-holonomic constraints of wheeled vehicles imposing a restrictive motion model.
+One of the most popular algorithms for estimating the essential or fundamental matrix is the eight-point algorithm [277].
+The five-point algokeypoint depth map dense depth map rithm [499] is a minimal solution that only applies to the scenario of calibrated cameras.
+Scaramuzza et al. [589] estimate the essential matrix from monocular images with only one 2D feature correspondence using non-holonomic constraints of wheeled vehicles imposing a restrictive motion model.